 Figure 4 Building 101 Removal Action -BADrP limit The concrete sump and a portion of the concrete bottom of the pit were removed in early September 1997 in order to assess soil contamination underneath the pit.
 PID screenings in the headspace of samples from the pit indicated the presence of VOCs ranging from 50 to 115 ppm.
 One bucket auger sample (BP01) was collected from where the sump had been removed and was submitted for analysis of VOCs, SVOCs, PCBs, and metals.
-The results were compared to New York State's Technical and Administrative Guidance Memorandum (TAGM) 3028 action levels, and this comparison indicated no exceedances.
-However, the Air Force later determined that this site fell under CERCLA regulatory guidance, and the action levels were replaced by the recommended soil cleanup objectives in TAGM 4046 which were established at that time.
-Results indicated that two SVOCs (phenol and 4-methylphenol) and five metals (cadmium, chromium, lead, mercury, and silver) were detected at concentrations above their respective TAGM 4046 action levels.
+The results were compared to Technical and Administrative Guidance Memorandum (TAGM) 3028 action levels and this comparison indicated no exceedances.
+However, the Air Force later determined that this site fell under CERCLA regulatory guidance, and the action levels were replaced by the recommended soil cleanup objectives in TAGM 4046.
+Results indicated that two SVOCs (phenol and 4methylphenol) and five metals (cadmium, chromium, lead, mercury, and silver) were detected at concentrations above their respective TAGM 4046 action levels.
 Another round of soil and wipe sampling was recommended at the time to confirm the results of the initial soil sample and to assess the possibility for remaining contamination on the concrete surface.